 Solution:

-Implement contract lifecycle management tools with automated workflows.
-These tools can route contracts to the right people based on role, speeding up redlining, approvals, and signatures.
+Automating healthcare contract management starts with the right tools.
+Contract lifecycle management tools with automated workflows route contracts to the right people based on role, contract type, and department.

 3. Inconsistent language and clause variability